RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Related Work

 \subsection{RL-based Legged Locomotion}

 In recent years, there has been extensive research on utilizing RL for legged locomotion.
 RL enables the discovery of control policies by maximizing the cumulative discounted reward through trial-and-error, automating a significant portion of the control or planning strategy design process.
 Notably, RL can learn policies that handle modeling and environmental uncertainties by incorporating randomized training scenarios \cite{hwangbo2019learning, kumar2021rma, rudin2022learning, margolis2022rapid}.
 However, it should be noted that this approach often requires careful reward shaping to achieve the desired behavior, necessitating the design and balancing of auxiliary rewards to promote smooth actions, energy efficiency, and stable gait patterns.

 An alternative approach is to adopt a hierarchical control structure that incorporates prior knowledge to address these challenges. \citet{iscen2018policies} proposed an architecture to learn a high-level RL policy that outputs parameters for the foot trajectory generator and joint signal correction.
-Following this paradigm, \citet{lee2020learning, miki2022learning} utilized the RL policy to refine foot trajectories and correct footholds achieving great robustness in blind and perceptive locomotion in the wild.
+Following this paradigm, \citet{lee2020learning} and \citet{miki2022learning} utilized the RL policy to refine foot trajectories and correct footholds achieving great robustness in blind and perceptive locomotion in the wild.

 Another RL-based approach is motion imitation, where a policy is trained to replicate reference motions obtained from real-world demonstrations or other controllers. \citet{peng2018deepmimic} proposed an RL method to train control policies for simulated characters to imitate prerecorded motions from animals or humans.
 The training process utilizes rewards that incentivize the policy to match motions from a motion clip.
 This approach has enabled reproducing a wide range of behaviors without requiring excessive reward tuning.
-In their subsequent work, \citet{peng2020learning} successfully applied this approach to a quadruped robot using a dataset collected from dogs. \citet{peng2021amp, escontrela2022adversarial, li2022versatile} extended this paradigm by incorporating a generative adversarial structure with a discriminator that differentiates between motions generated by a policy and pre-recorded demonstrations.
+In their subsequent work, \citet{peng2020learning} successfully applied this approach to a quadruped robot using a dataset collected from dogs.